 With 24/7 news feeds, it’s too easy for us to be oblivious to the service of our current military personnel, but Viet Nam was much worse.
 We not only ignored their sacrifice, but when they returned home, they were often chastised rather than thanked.
 Let’s look at the service of these two veterans:

-Doug as a Navy Ensign, initially served on a destroyer, but in 1969 volunteered for River Patrol Boats or swift boats, which patrolled in the hostile rivers and canals.
-He served near the Cambodian border by the Gulf of Thailand.
+Doug as a Navy Ensign, initially served on a destroyer, but in 1969 volunteered for Patrol Boats River (PBR), which patrolled in the hostile rivers and canals.
+He served as a patrol officer for a number of PBRs attached to a River Division near the Cambodian border by the Gulf of Thailand.
 It was, to say the least, hazardous duty.

-February 23, 1970, on his 75th combat mission, the boat which he skippered and another for which he had responsibility, were ambushed by the North Vietnamese.
-During a severe fire-fight, Doug and two of his crew were wounded and eventually med-evaced to hospitals, but not before Doug completed his mission.
+February 23, 1970, on his 75th combat mission, the boat on which he was directing tactics and another for which he had responsibility, were ambushed by the North Vietnamese.
+During a severe fire-fight, Doug and two of the crew were wounded and eventually med-evaced to hospitals, but not before Doug completed his mission.

 He received the Purple Heart and the Bronze Star with Combat V (The “V” insignia is added to the medal when it is earned for extraordinary heroism or valor in combat situations. – see the end of this post for the specifics on his Bronze Star.)
 Doug later served as a Navy Officer Recruiting Officer (OIC) for the Northwest and after leaving the service, went to Lewis and Clark Law School and passed the Oregon State Bar exam.